carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 > ![Forking Repositories]({{ page.root }}/fig/antiSMASH_db.png)

-For simple queries, such as “Streptococcus agalactiae” or searching for a specific strain you can use the “Simple search”  functionality.
+For simple queries, such as "Streptococcus agalactiae" or searching for a specific strain you can use the "Simple search" functionality.

 For complex queries the database also provides a sophisticated query builder that allows querying on all antiSMASH annotations.
 To enable this function, click on "Build a query"